 The Studio brings together Detroiters, civic stakeholders, startups, and industry experts to co-design high-impact, innovative solutions to address community needs in a meaningful and impactful manner.
-We are currently seeking teams to design and launch pilots in Detroit to address specific mobility challenges related to bridging transportation gaps, fostering safe and welcoming streets, improving access to mobility information, and access to essential resources.

 In a sprawling city like Detroit, public transportation options can be limited or prohibitively far away.
 Meeting residents where they are helps connect the dots to create more navigable neighborhoods.
 Having additional options to get you from those first/last mile destinations are key.